 VIENNA - It takes an empire to build a city like this.

-stuffed museums, towering cathedrals, superlative cultural attractions and even the pastries - ah, especially the pastries - seem to hearken back to a time of pomp and majesty.
+Like an immaculately tailored suit fresh from the dry cleaner, the historic core of Vienna suggests easy elegance and decorum.
+The cavernous palaces, treasure-stuffed museums, towering cathedrals, superlative cultural attractions and even the pastries - ah, especially the pastries - seem to hearken back to a time of pomp and majesty.
 Climbing up the marble stairs in the grand foyer of the Vienna State Opera, with everything in sight gilded and buffed to a shine, you half expect to see members of the royal court enjoying a pre-show champagne.

 In my schooling I learned a lot of British history and to a lesser extent French history, but I realize while immersing myself in this former imperial capital that I'm a little sketchy on the Austro-Hungarian Empire.
 I think that's common for a lot of Americans.